Huawei Watch GT2 hands-on review: The software holds it back

 What’s good?
 There is a good selection of watch faces and several have informative complications.
 Fitness tracking has been enhanced, and now monitors 15 different activities — from swimming to rowing — plus there is sleep tracking on board too.
 This uses the heart rate monitor and artificial intelligence to provide sleep analysis and suggestions for improvement.
 Other health features include reminders to move about and step tracking.

-Huawei has increased the price slightly, unsurprisingly given the amount of additional technology.
+Huawei has increased the price slightly.
 The 46mm model will cost 250 euros (about $275), or 230 euros ($253) for the 42mm.
 The original Watch GT can be found for considerably less than this.

 The release is currently set for some time in October, at which time it will go up against the $255 Fossil Sport and the $300 Samsung Galaxy Watch Active 2 — serious competition, in other words.
 It likely won’t be available in the U.S.